pattisoj/portfolio/README.md

 I didn't want to stop with just a new framework and a new method of deployment.
 So I chose to use a CSS library.
 We had used UI libraries for react at the bootcamp before and I could see possible pros and cons.
 One con specifically was the rigidity of them.
 So, my thought was that a CSS library might offer some more flexibility whilst bringing some of the pros of UI/component library.
 I chose Tailwind as I had researched it before and it paired well with next.js.
 <br/>

+## Testing
+I wanted to follow best practise with this portfolio.
+I wanted to ensure it was tested like any good bit of code should be.
+I chose cypress testing for this project as I felt it most appropriate to test a succesful user experience.
+My portfolio serves as a connection between me and the public eye and I wanted to make sure that experience was well tested, secure, and wasn't broken at any point!

 # Inspiration/Design explanation

 I wanted to create a portfolio using various styles and inspirations to best show off my personality.
 I also want to show a range of techniques all in one place.
 For each page I am going to break down my inspirations and my reasoning.